Sustainable employability

 10 elements of sustainable employability

-Personal leadership means taking control of your own life.
-Personal leadership is also about how happy you are and whether you dare to take steps to become (even) happier.
+Personal leadership means taking control of your life and work.
+Knowing who you are, what you stand for and what direction you want to take.
+But also how happy you are, and whether you dare to take steps to become (even) happier.

-Strategic HR is a way of HRM in which HR practices are aligned with the strategic objectives of the organization.
+Strategic HR is a way of HRM in which HR practices are aligned with the strategic goals of the organization and the needs of the people who work there.
+It is a connection between organizational goals, collective bargaining agreements and people-oriented policies.

 The degree of social security an employee experiences has a major impact on his or her behavior within the organization.
 The government provides a certain level of social security, but strategic HR can play a role in this as well.